gracejhnoh/Devs4Good/README.md

 ### As a non-profit, you can...
 * fill out a profile
-* provide your tax ID (know as an "EIN").
+* provide your tax ID (known as an "EIN").
 If provided, we display the name associated with that EIN to provide extra confidence as to your non-profit status
 * post a technical project you need help with
 * receive notifications about new proposals from developers who want to help with your project
 * select a developer proposal for your project